Partner, Kingsley Szamet Employment Lawyers · California State Bar, Admitted 1996

 Do You Get Unemployment If You Quit?

-Yes, you may be eligible for unemployment benefits if you quit your job, but only if you can prove you had good cause for leaving, such as unsafe working conditions, harassment, discrimination, being sexually harassed, or major changes to your job.
+Yes, you may be eligible for unemployment benefits if you quit your job, but only if you can prove you had good cause for leaving, such as unsafe working conditions, harassment, discrimination, being sexually harassed (full article on am I being sexually harassed here), or major changes to your job.
 In such situations, you should have taken reasonable steps to improve the situation before quitting.
 This might mean you talked about the problem with your employer and allowed a reasonable amount of time for him or her to resolve the situation before you quit.

 Can You Get Unemployment If You Were Fired?

 Yes, you may still qualify for unemployment benefits even if you were fired in California.
+Many people have specific questions such as, "I put in my two weeks' notice and got fired, can I get unemployment," or "can I be I put in my two weeks' notice and got fired, can I get unemployment??"
 Eligibility depends on why you were let go.
 California law distinguishes between misconduct and other reasons for termination.

 You may still qualify if: